top of page

 Pre-visit Suggestions

-• Ask the children to do some research on different animals in the zoo, confirm knowledge of habitats and adaptations.
+• Ask the children to do some research on different animals in the zoo, and remind them of key terms such as producer, consumer, predator, prey, environment, and food chain.

 • Download the Northumberland Zoo App and look at the map of the zoo, watch the live animal webcams and access more information on the animals.